AnicetNgrt/flore1/README.md

 # <a name="tuto"></a>Tutorials
 Tutorials will be updated and brought back here following the structural updates in the code.
 #  <a name="doc"></a> Documentation
+Flore1 only features documentation with Google-style docstrings in the code.
+Markdown documentation is coming soon.
 # <a name="tools"></a>Tools
 - [flore1-paint](https://github.com/AnicetNgrt/flore1-paint) An open source paint software for drawing and animating flore1 TextAssets
 ---